involvex/create-wizard/README.md

 ## Installation

-To use `create-universe`, you need Node.js (version 22.0.0 or higher) installed on your system.
+To use `create-wizard`, you need Node.js (version 22.0.0 or higher) installed on your system.

 ```bash
 npm install -g @involvex/create-wizard